petrosDemetrakopoulos/MERN-Contacts-Demo/README.md

     * They are easier to read, test and maintain
     * The are more lightweight than class based components

-* **Styling**: For styling I used the **bootstrap** framework which offers many pretty components and CSS classes.
+* **Styling**: For styling I used the **Bootstrap** framework which offers many pretty components and CSS classes.
 In some points it was essential to write custom CSS (which I tried to do in an external CSS file and not in-line for code readability / best practices reasons)

 * **Validations** of emails and phones values in the front-end are performed dynamically (as the user types in the related fields) and the app notifies the user for non-valid data with annotations in the bottom of the fields.